Programme

 In this interactive workshop, you will work with the print version of the Innovation Canvas to map your own strengths, experience, and interests against key factors for successful innovation – from leadership to user understanding and risk management.
 The insights you gain will help identify where you can add value as a future innovation practitioner.

-Speakers: John Bound, Knowledge Transfer Manager – Innovation and Design; Bethany Procter, Temporary Innovation Academy Content Manager; Ian Heywood, Knowledge Transfer Adviser – North Scotland
+Speakers: John Bound, Knowledge Transfer Manager – Innovation and Design; Bethany Procter, Temporary Innovation Academy Content Manager; Ian Heywood, Senior Knowledge Transfer Adviser, Innovate UK Business Connect

 Knowledge with Impact